Transcribeaudio/maigret/README.md

 **Maigret** collects a dossier on a person **by username only**, checking for accounts on a huge number of sites and gathering all the available information from web pages.
 No API keys are required.
 Maigret is an easy-to-use and powerful fork of [Sherlock](https://github.com/sherlock-project/sherlock).

 Currently supports more than 3000 sites ([full list](https://github.com/soxoj/maigret/blob/main/sites.md)), search is launched against 500 popular sites in descending order of popularity by default.
-Also supported checking Tor sites, I2P sites, and domains (via DNS resolving).
+Also supported checking Tor sites, I2P sites, and domains (via DNS resolving).；

 ## Powered By Maigret